 - Identify access and egress issues (can we get in and out without danger of being trapped)

 - Identify any threats to life and safety (rattle snakes, standing water with live electrical wires, etc.)

-- Determine air barrier location: crawl space floor or walls and grade (where to install an air-barrier is an important decision left to your licensed design and building professionals)
+- Determine air barrier location: crawl space floor or walls and grade (where to install an air barrier is an important decision best left to your licensed design and building professionals)

 - Determine what grade of ground cover you’re going to install (common vapor barrier or advanced radon mitigation material)

-- Survey mechanical, electrical and plumbing for opportunities (if not now, consider low-hanging fruit future proofing before installation of any new insulation or sheet-good products that will cover up access)
+- Survey mechanical, electrical and plumbing systems for opportunities (consider low hanging fruit future proofing before installation of any new insulation or sheet-good products that will cover up access)

-- Determine appropriate insulation for the surfaces considered (enough R-value, easy to install properly, within budget, not harborage or food for pests or mold, non toxic, etc.)
+- Determine appropriate insulation for the surfaces considered (enough R-value, easy to install properly, within budget, non toxic, not nesting or food for pests or mold, etc.)

 - Collect measurements and pictures to estimate any suggested improvements

 Water Control Strategies Vary Depending on Primary Sources